-Article in Cherwell Student Newspaper 24th Feb 2012
+Article from Cherwell Student Newspaper 24th Feb 2012

 Location: Oxford Walking Tours, Broad Street, Wadham College and New College

 Job Description: Entertain and amuse the tourists while showing them the finest Oxford has to offer.

 Skills required: Wit, energy and enthusiasm, and a total disregard for traffic.
 A certain degree of knowledge about Oxford.

 You must have seen a walking tour around Oxford: they cause mayhem disrupting the flow of traffic, or appear before your college window in alarmingly large numbers with cameras at the ready.
 The signs advertising their various merits lie around Oxford: the bus tour is the Rolls Royce of tours, while the Oxfam tour caters to those who want to save the world while undertaking a walking tour.
 I opted for Oxford Walking Tours, I had often seen their employees outside Trinity on Broad Street and they also offered the chance to go inside colleges (specifically those of Harry Potter, Morse and Lewis).

 Stuart welcomed me with open arms onto the tour.
 His gelled back hair showed serious tour guide intent, and I became an interesting prop: ‘Today we actually have a live living Oxford student on the tour, so he might be able to tell you about his college.’
 The nature of the tour seemed to be divided between explaining the history of Oxford and describing the experience of a present-day student.
 Anecdotes and interesting facts are always present.
 A sculpture of Maurice Bowra in Wadham provides an opportunity to retell one of his witticisms; a portrait of Spooner in New means the opportunity to say many spoonerisms.
 To strive to obtain the perfect balance between humour and learning is the tour guide’s aim.